NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

 The library is compatible with version 1.0.1 of the Bluetooth Mesh Profile Specification.

 This is the second version of the nRF Mesh Provision library for iOS.
-All  features are tested againt nRF Mesh SDK and Zephyr based mesh devices.
+All  features are tested against nRF Mesh SDK and Zephyr based mesh devices.

 > The version 1.x and 2.x of this library are no longer maintained.
 Please migrate to 3.x to get new features and bug fixes.
 For changes and migration details see [#295](https://github.com/NordicSemiconductor/IOS-nRF-Mesh-Library/pull/295).